-The past year has been an absolute whirlwind of emotion.
+The past year and a half has been an absolute whirlwind of emotion.
 On February 4, 2020, I underwent major knee surgery with Dr. Lyle Cain due to the development of osteochondritis dissecans (OCD) of the knee, a disorder where fragments of bone or cartilage come loose and float around in the knee joint.

 I’m not your average athlete.
 In all honesty, I’m not an athlete at all, but I do love deer hunting.